Viy (1967 film): Plot

-Khoma meets with the rich man, trying to explain what happened in the chapel and begging to be allowed to leave, but the rich man threatens him with a thousand lashes if he refuse, and a thousand pieces of gold if he succeeds.
-In spite of this, Khoma tries to escape, but makes a wrong turn and winds up in the hands of the rich man's men, and is returned to the farm.
+Trying to explain what happened in the chapel, Khoma pleads with the sotnik to be allowed to leave, but the sotnik threatens him with a thousand lashes if he refuses, while offering him a thousand chervontsy if he completes the task.
+Khoma attempts to escape but is stopped by the sotnik's servants, who bring him back to the farm.

-He returns to the chapel a third time, drunk, but still remembers to draw the sacred circle before beginning the prayers.
-The girl sits up on the coffin and begins to curse him, causing him to have visions of walking skeletons and grasping, ghostly hands.
-She summons various hideous, demonic figures to torment him, but they cannot get past the sacred circle either.
-She finally calls on Viy, a name which causes all the demons to tremble in fear.
-A large monster emerges, and orders his huge eyelids to be moved from his eyes.
-Khoma realizes he cannot look this demon in the eye or he is lost.
-Viy is able to see Khoma, which allows the other demons to pounce on him and beat him, but when the rooster crows once more, the demons all flee away, leaving Khoma motionless on the floor.
+On the third and final night, a drunken Khoma once again draws the sacred circle before beginning his prayers.
+The girl summons various demonic figures to torment him, but they cannot get past the sacred circle either.
+She ultimately summons Viy, a large humanoid creature.
+Khoma believes himself to be safe upon hearing the rooster crow, but when he makes eye contact with Viy, Viy points at Khoma and the demons attack him.
+The rooster crows again and the demons all flee, leaving Khoma motionless on the floor.
 The girl turns back into the old woman and lies down in the coffin, which instantly falls apart.
-The Rector enters the chapel to this scene, and races off to tell the others.
+The rector enters the chapel and, seeing what has happened, races off to tell the others.